rNavarrete/Selenium-and-CasperJS-feature-tests/README.md

 # Selenium-and-CasperJS-feature-tests

-Use this command to run the casper test:

-casperjs test splice_user_login_casperjs_test.js

-*must have PhantomJS, CasperJS, nodejs installed.

-To run the Selenium test first make sure that you start up your Selenium server, and then run this command.
+To run the Selenium test first make sure that you start up your Selenium server, and then run this command from the root directory.

-mocha splice_user_login_selenium_test.js
+mocha test

 *must have mocha, chai, webdriverio, webdriverjs-angular, selenium server, chrome web driver, phantomjs, chancejs, java, and nodejs installed in order for the tests to run.